spences10/scottspence.com/posts/2018/05/28/travis-ci/index.md

-The [guide here] covers it for using now, the part I found particularly painful was generating the secure variable for the `.travis.yml` file because I don't have Ruby installed and I struggled to set it up on my OpenSUSE WSL install, so instead I used a Cloud9 machine in the end.
+The [guide here] covers it for using now, the part I found particularly painful was generating the secure variable for the `.travis.yml` file because I don't have Ruby installed and I struggled to set it up on my openSUSE WSL install, so instead I used a Cloud9 machine in the end.

 #### the flow